 Our smart phones found the five geocaches in Luckenbach, TX but not Waylon, Willie and the boys.
 There’s more caches here than people – except on weekends.

 If you’ve got your phone, then it’s time to load a geocaching killer app.
-If you have a Droid, the three best apps are CacheSense, Neongeo and C:geo.
-The features of all three are pretty much the same – touch screens with color, searching, navigating, logging.
-Cachesense is fast and has a feature that lets you create template messages for your logs.
-All you have to do is click on found and the templated message is called up.
-If you like it, send it.
-No more typing on a tiny keyboard while on the move.
-A lifetime license for CacheSense is $10.
+If you have a Droid, the two best apps are Groundspeak Geocaching and C:geo.
+You’ll find them in the Google Playstore.
+They’re free.
+Their features are pretty much the same – touch screens with color, searching, navigating, logging.

 C:geo is the one we use the most.
 It has also been around the longest.
 It was the first app to deliver live, real-time geocaching on the fly.
 It’s an open source app that works on Android only.
-Its interfaces and features aren’t quite as rich as the other two but only hard core geeks or whiners would notice the difference.
+Its interfaces and features aren’t quite as rich as others but only hard core geeks or whiners would notice the difference.
 The fully functional version is free and it is updated often.
 The reason we like it is because it is utterly reliable.
 When other apps are spinning their wheels looking for geocaches or trying to get a GPS fix, C:geo already has it done.
 C:geo has two potential downsides.
 It doesn’t work on iphones and they don’t get along with Groundspeak.
 Rather than use Groundspeak’s programming API, they “web scrape” the data they need.
 Groundspeak considers them a rogue element, but that’s a developer problem and doesn’t seem to affect the end user experience.
-It’s way better than Groundspeak’s own app, but there’s always the possibility that Groundspeak will run them out of town.
+Groundspeak’s own app is good but not quite as fast.
 C:geo has a cult following of sorts.
 The continuing conflict between the two is kind of a geocaching soap opera.
 Here’s a C:geo FAQ link with some good information about the whole thing.